Welcome to the official web site of the Pere Marquette Historical Society, Inc.!

 information regarding specific PM employees,

 as we do not possess any of the PM's employment records.

-2017 NCR NMRA Convention to Include Presentation on PM and C&O Passenger Trains and How to Model Them - On Friday morning, September 15, Fritz Milhaupt will present "PM and C&O Michigan Passenger Service 1946-71 and How To Model It" as part of the North Central Region, National Model Railroad Association Convention in Kentwood, Michigan.
+2018 NCR NMRA Convention to Include Presentation on PM and C&O Passenger Trains and How to Model Them - Fritz Milhaupt will present "PM and C&O Michigan Passenger Service 1946-71 and How To Model It" as part of the North Central Region, National Model Railroad Association Convention this October in Lansing, Michigan.
 This presentation will cover the history of passenger service on the PM and the C&O in Michigan from 1946 until Amtrak Day in 1971, and how to model the variety of locomotives and rolling stock that supported that service.

 Classic Trains' "Great Trains Heartland" Issue Features Pere Marquette Streamliner - Classic Trains magazine's Spring 2017 special issue, "Great Trains Heartland" features a six-page article, with color and black and white photographs, which tells the story of the inauguration of the Pere Marquette's 1946 Pere Marquette streamliner.
 This special issue went on sale in April 2017.

 Pere Marquette Historical Society members receive six issues of PM Tracks, the bimonthly PMHS newsletter each year.
 Members also receive notices of special projects, such as our custom-run PM freight cars.